squirrelnest/hnjobs-cli/README.md

 2) Copy the post URL, which should look something like this: https://news.ycombinator.com/item?id=15601729, except the id will change from post to post.

+3) Run `hnjobs_cli`

-3) Paste the URL into the command line and press Enter.
+4) Paste the URL you copied into the command line and press Enter.

-4) hnjobs-cli will scrape the page and output a list of jobs.
+5) hnjobs-cli will scrape the page and output a list of jobs.
 Enter the number of a job to see further details about that job.

 ## Development